entando/entando-docs/vuepress/docs/next/tutorials/README.md

 Entando supports full stack micro frontend and microservice architectures for codebases that are easier to undestand, maintain, and debug across large, distributed teams, and comes with a private component repository that makes it easy for teams to share and reuse components.

-## How to Use This Guide

-Use the categories on the left to find step-by-step tutorials for common tasks.
-Or check out our learning paths for a more structured approach.
+Use the navigation on the left to find step-by-step tutorials for common tasks or check out our learning paths below for a more structured approach.

 ## Frontend Developers